cliffamadeus/it35-docs/Laboratory 6 - User Events.md

 **Objectives**

 1. Explore the usage of alerts, modals, toasts and other UI components from the  Ionic Documentation Website: https://ionicframework.com/docs/components
+2. Integrate event driven concepts into an application feature.

 **Methodology**